python-lovers-group/saveUp/README.md

   <li>./ manage.py createsuperuser</li>
 </ul>

-Django creates a sqlite3 database locally.
+Django creates sqlite3 database locally.
 Instead of keeping the database in the repository, add a fixture so other users can fill their database with your content if necesary.
 Use the following commands:
 <ul>
   <li>./ manage.py dumpdata > [file name].json - creates a copy of the database in json file</li>
   <li>./ manage.py loaddata [file name].json - fill the database with content from json file</li>